-The Saddlery is owned and run by Steph Rubbo, a qualified Saddler and keen equestrian who loves the look and longevity of leather.
-A chance encounter reading The Last Horsemen by Charles Bowden ignited her passion for creating high-quality leather goods.
-Since then, she graduated with a Diploma in Saddle, Harness and Bridle Making from the Worshipful Company of Cordwainers.
-Steph produces beautiful accessories and bridles, winning top prizes from the Society of Master Saddlers.
+The Saddlery is owned and run by me, Steph Rubbo, a qualified Saddler and keen follower of all things equestrian, who loves the look and longevity of leather.
+A chance encounter reading The Last Horsemen by Charles Bowden ignited my passion for creating high-quality leather goods.
+Since then, I graduated with a Diploma in Saddle, Harness and Bridle Making from the Worshipful Company of Cordwainers and am a Society of Master Saddlers Qualified Saddler.
+I produce beautiful accessories and bridles and leather goods, winning top prizes from the Society of Master Saddlers.

-All our products are made from top grade materials that are robust and improve with age.
-We use English bridle leather, waxed linen thread and solid brass or nickel- plated fittings.
+All my products are made from top grade materials that are robust and improve with age.
+I use English bridle leather, waxed linen thread and solid brass or nickel- plated fittings.

 English Bridle Leather

-Our hides are sourced from the respected tannery J & E Sedgwick and Co, which makes some of the best bridle leather in Britain.
-For smaller items such as watchstraps or luggage tags, we pare down the leather to give a strong yet pliable finish.
+My hides are sourced from the best bridle leather makers in Britain.
+For smaller items such as watchstraps or luggage tags, I pare down the leather to give a strong yet pliable finish.

-We work with vegetable-tanned leather in a wide variety of colours including Black, Red, Navy, Dark Green, Hazel, London Tan, Burgundy and Brown.
-If you have a particular hue in mind, we are happy to source it for you.
+I work with vegetable-tanned leather in a wide variety of colours including Black, Red, Navy, Dark Green, Hazel, London Tan, Burgundy and Brown.
+If you have a particular hue in mind, I are happy to source it for you.

 Saddle Stitches and Waxed Linen Thread

-We use top quality twisted linen thread – a natural fibre that is strong and ages well alongside the leather.
-Sourced from superior suppliers Somac or Lin Cablé, we hand- finish threads with beeswax, which helps preserve the stitching against wear or rot.
+I use top quality twisted linen thread – a natural fibre that is strong and ages well alongside the leather.
+Sourced from superior suppliers Somac or Lin Cablé, I hand- finish threads with beeswax, which helps preserve the stitching against wear or rot.

 Threads are available in many different colours for your selection.